Cenbull70/Group4_Project/README.md

 - Cleaning: Handling missing or erroneous values.

-- Normalization: Applying Min-Max scaling to normalize features.
+- Normalization: Used a custome scaling to normalize data.

 - Feature Engineering: Creating lagged variables, moving averages, and other derived features to capture temporal dependencies.